 SOCI 1101.
 Introductory Sociology.
 A study of the discipline of sociology.
 Topics will include sociological theory, methods and selected substantive areas.
-Prerequisite: Passing or exempting ENGL 0989.
+Prerequisite: Completing or exempting Support-level ENGL.
 3-0-3

 SOCI 1160.
 Introduction to Social Problems.
 A theoretical and empirical analysis of selected major problems confronting American society.
-Prerequisite: Passing or exempting ENGL 0989.
+Prerequisite: Completing or exempting Support-level ENGL.
 3-0-3

 SOCI 2293.
 Introduction to Marriage and the Family.
 An introduction to the structure, processes, problems, and adjustments of contemporary marriage and family life.
-Prerequisite: Passing or exempting ENGL 0989.
+Prerequisite: Completing or exempting Support-level ENGL.
 3-0-3

 SOCI 2501.
 The Multiple Aspects of Diversity.
 An introduction to the sociology of race and ethnic relations, examining selected racial and ethnic subcultures with respect to past and present history, past and present patterns of participation, minority-majority relations, maintenance patterns and consequences of prejudice and discrimination for American life.
 A multicultural perspective and an analysis of minority groups in American society will be included.
-Prerequisite: Passing or exempting ENGL 0989.
+Prerequisite: Completing or exempting Support-level ENGL.
 3-0-3

 SOCI 3501.
 Gender in Work.
 Students will examine the differences in the work experiences of men and women within organization.
 Topics include gender-role attitudes, occupational segregation, gender and leadership, sexual behavior in the workplace, career mobility and workforce diversity.
-3-0-3.
+3-0-3